Palo Seco, Toa Baja, Puerto Rico

 Palo Seco is a barrio in the municipality of Toa Baja, Puerto Rico.
 Its population in 2010 was 288.

 Palo Seco power plant

-One of the main power plants supplying power to Puerto Rico is the Palo Seco fuel oil power plant located near Palo Seco, Toa Baja.
+One of the main power plants supplying power to Puerto Rico is the Palo Seco fuel oil power plant located in Palo Seco.
 Before Hurricane Irma and Hurricane Maria struck Puerto Rico in September 2017, the Palo Seco plant was slated to close.